murkl/arch-os/runtime/README.md

 title: Arch OS Installer
 description: Put Arch Linux on this machine.   # its row on the page that asks which program
 run: Installation        # what one run of it is called

-accent: "#1793d1"        # the one colour the interface is built from
-logo: |                  # everything above the blank line is a dim eyebrow Arch Linux

-  ██████ …               # the wordmark, swept in behind the accent

 language: ARCH_OS_LOCALE_LANG # optional: an answer that also settles the words on screen